Zibonnn/daycounter/README.md

 Change the color scheme of the Day Counter page to any of the colors provided.

 # To Do

-- Add date range setting (show all counters within 30 days, etc)
+- Add date range setting (show all counters within 30 days, etc.)
-- Add recurring timer setting (every year repeat)

 # Changelog

+### 3.0.0

+- Rewritten from the ground up
+- Same great features as before
+- Allows drag and drop to reorder
+- Allows recurring events Weekly, Monthly, and Yearly
+- Changed delete functionality

+### 2.0.4

+- Slightly enlarged counters
+- Fixed Setting menu being overlapped by counters
+- Counters no longer "jump" when hovered

 ### 2.0.3